akeneo/pim-helpcenter/content/updates/connectivity/2-Enhanced-connection-monitoring.md

 ::: meta-data type="New" ee-only="false" link-to-doc="../articles/connection-dashboard.html#in-the-connection-monitoring-page"
 :::

-For each of your connections, a new `Monitoring` page now lists the last integration errors that may have occurred.
+For each of your connections, a new `Monitoring` page now lists the latest integration errors that may have occurred.

 From this page, you can now easily track and fix any data error on product creation, update, or deletion for each of your connections.